Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Initial Depth Map Estimation

 \section{Initial Depth Map Estimation}

-Phase can be treated as a robust texture for stereo matching of adjacent lenslet images as shown in Fig.~\ref{FIG:FigCapturedAndPhaseMap}(a).
-Before we conduct the phase guided stereo matching, to the avoid invalid calculations, feasible region of corresponding point distance $\left[ D_\mathrm{min},D_\mathrm{max} \right]$ and the radius $r$ of the circularly-shaped area to be computed in each lenslet image can be determined according to the desired depth range $\left[ Z_\mathrm{min},Z_\mathrm{max} \right]$, as shown in Fig.~\ref{FIG:FigCapturedAndPhaseMap}(b).
-The implementation details can be found in the supplementary material.
+Phase can be treated as a robust texture for stereo matching of adjacent lenslet images.
+Before we conduct the phase-guided stereo matching, to avoid invalid calculations, the feasible region of corresponding point distance $\left[ D_\mathrm{min},D_\mathrm{max} \right]$ and the radius $r$ of the circularly-shaped area to be computed in each lenslet image can be determined according to the desired depth range $\left[ Z_\mathrm{min},Z_\mathrm{max} \right]$, as shown in Fig.~\ref{FIG:FigPSADWeight}(b).